 - Your institution’s country?

 - Multiple choice – “What percentage of your institution’s online courses do you consider good?”

 Where good is defined loosely as “good enough to show other folk without being overly embarrassed”.

-(This isn’t meant to be a well designed survey).
+(This isn’t meant to be a well designed survey or formal research).